kartik-venugopal/aural-player/README.md

 ### Version 4 being developed (coming soon!)

-12 "preview" releases have already been put out.
-These pre-release builds are considered experimental, with the disclaimer that they may contain significant bugs.
+#### Preview releases

+Preview builds are unstable pre-release builds containing incremental updates as v4 continues to be developed.
+They may contain significant bugs.
+Several preview builds have been put out and more are expected to come out before the milestone releases.

 As of Nov 11, 2024, there are 2 upcoming major milestones for Version 4: